barbosa/clorox/README.md

 </p>

-If you are not comfortable running the command and want to see which files would be affected by its execution, simply add the option `--passive` or `-p`, like this:
+If you are not comfortable running the command and want to see which files would be affected by its execution, simply add the option `--inspection` or `-i`, like this:

 ```
-clorox -p MyProject
+clorox --path MyProject --inspection
 ```

 ## Note